 Passing the CSPT Exam is required to earn the CSPT credential.
 The CSPT Exam is a computer-based exam administered at Pearson VUE test centers nationwide.
 The CSPT Exam is a two-hour, multiple-choice, exam that contains 75 questions: 60 scored questions and 15 unscored questions.
 Each question lists four possible answers, only one of which is the correct or best answer.
 Unscored questions are not identified and are randomly distributed throughout the exam.
 A candidate’s exam score is based on the responses to the 60 scored questions.
 One hour and 50 minutes are allotted for answering the exam questions and 10 minutes for a tutorial and post-exam survey.

 The CSPT Exam covers knowledge specific to CSPs that build upon the content of the PTCE®.
 The CSPT Exam covers all aspects of CSP preparation, including all risk levels and both hazardous and non-hazardous CSPs.
 CSPT Exam content is organized into four domains, but exam items are presented in random order throughout the exam.
-A complete version of the content outline, which lists the knowledge required to perform the activities associated with each function, can be found in Appendix D.
+A complete version of the content outline, which lists the knowledge required to perform the activities associated with each function, can be found in Appendix E.

 A panel of subject-matter experts established a passing score for the CSPT Exam using industry best practices.
 The method used by the panel, as directed by a psychometrician, is the modified-Angoff method.
 This method requires experts (panel members) to evaluate individual test questions and estimate the percentage of qualified pharmacy technicians that would be able to answer each question correctly.
 These estimates were analyzed for consistency and averaged to produce the passing score.
 The passing score and candidate results are reported as scaled scores.
 The passing scaled score for the CSPT Exam is 1,400.
-The range of possible CSPT Exam scores based on the test blueprint is 1,000 to 1,600.
+The range of possible CSPT Exam scores based on the exam outline is 1,000 to 1,600.

 PTCB has made three essential resources available to assist candidates in preparing for the CSPT Exam: